1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ---

 ### V-Slot Wheels Position
-The x-axis gantry is moved along the z-axis aluminum profile driven by the z-axis lead screw, guided by v-slot wheels.
+The x-axis gantry is moved along the z-axis aluminum profile driven by the z-axis lead screws, guided by v-slot wheels.
 They run in the v-slot of the z-axis profiles and therefore they should sit in a good position.
 Means, they shouldn't sit too tight in the V-slot but also not too loose - they should be able to roll and move freely, but they shouldn't be too far away from the profile which would lead to instability.

 *You can adjust the roller tension by turning the eccentric nut of the wheel which moves the wheels either towards or away from the aluminum profile.*
 The following picture shows an eccentric nut which I painted to make the special shape of it more visible.